-Formerly known as JUSCO, Tata Steel Utilities and Infrastructure Services Limited (TSUISL)- a Tata Steel subsidiary, is ensuring regular cleaning, fumigation and sanitisation, garbage collection and disposal in Jamshedpur.
-On a daily basis, TSUISL is collecting around 248 tonnes out of which 55 tonnes is segregated waste.
+Tata Steel Utilities and Infrastructure Services Limited (TSUISL), a Tata Steel subsidiary, is ensuring regular cleaning, fumigation and sanitisation, garbage collection and disposal in Jamshedpur.
 The Company has collaborated with over 1200 personnel (sanitisation, garbage collection, water and electrical supply, sweepers, call center agents etc.) who venture out each day to serve the citizens of Jamshedpur.
-A total of 110 areas in Jamshedpur has been covered through the sanitisation drive so far.
-The Company is also exploring the possibilities of using fire tenders to disinfect market places and big areas in Jamshedpur.

-A special security force has been trained to provide protection of people and company`s assets during this crisis situation.
+A special security force has been trained to provide protection of people and Company's assets during this crisis.

 Security personnel’s living in barracks and otherwise have been trained on hygiene and social distancing.
-Several sessions on behavioural change and master trainers’ session on the same have been conducted for security guards.
+Several sessions on behavioural change and master trainers’ sessions on the same have been conducted for security guards.